-Development in brushless motor design and LiPo battery technology have benefited the RC hobby especially for seasoned and wannabe jet jocks.
-Electric ducted fan (EDF) jets are quickly becoming one of the most popular branches of the modeling tree and the development of these e-powered speed demons is nothing short of amazing.
+The development in brushless motor design and LiPo battery technology have greatly benefited the RC hobby especially for wannabe jet pilots.
+Electric ducted fan (EDF) jets have become one of the most popular segments of the RC modeling hobby and the development of these speed demons is nothing short of amazing.
 When most people talk about RC jets, the first part of the conversation always focuses on speed.
-But that’s just part of the e-jet equation.
+But that’s just one part of the e-jet equation.
 This article covers the basics of power system and airframe setup, showing the various choices and options available to the wannabe jetster.
 From low-time beginners to the advanced RC pilots, there’s something for all skill levels.

 To begin with electric powered jets fall into two categories: prop jets and electric ducted fan (EDF) jets.

 1. Prop Jets: As the name implies, these jets can look just like full-size jets but they get their propulsion from an electric motor and propeller.
 Prop jets can be further sub-divided into pushers and tractors.
 The pusher configuration has the motor and prop mounted in the tail of the fuselage, while tractor prop jets (usually lightweight sheet-foam flyers) have the motor and prop facing the front.
 Some jets split the difference with the propeller positioned (tractor or pusher) located within the fuselage/wing area in a tight-fitting slot cut into the model.